 Any retail sale that is made in Colorado is subject to Colorado taxation.
 A retail sale is considered to be made in Colorado if it is sourced to Colorado in accordance with Colorado law.
-Generally, a retail sale is sourced to the location where the purchaser takes possession of the purchased property ("destination sourcing").
-A temporary exception from destination sourcing is permitted for small retailers whose sales fall below certain thresholds ("origin sourcing").
+In general, a retail sale is sourced to the location where the purchaser takes possession of the purchased property ("destination sourcing").
+A temporary exception from destination sourcing was permitted prior to October 1, 2022, for small retailers whose sales fell below certain thresholds ("origin sourcing").

 The sourcing rules described in this section apply to both state and state-administered local sales taxes.
-See Part 4: Retailers Who Must Collect Tax and Part 8: Local Sales Taxes for additional information regarding state and local sales tax collection requirements.
+Please see Part 4 and Part 8 of this publication for additional information regarding state and local sales tax collection requirements.